Itsmebujji/JavaPractice/src/com/vineeth/JavaInterviewQuestions.md

 Singleton Pattern:
 Instance or object will be created by only once.
 Single object for class for lifetime of application.
-Object will create once, another can’t create, instead need to set the object values.
+Object will create once, another canâ€™t create, instead need to set the object values.
-Unit testing -> will be difficult (we can’t mock)
+Unit testing -> will be difficult (we canâ€™t mock)

 Factory Pattern:
 This pattern used to create objects without exposing the instantiation logic to the client.
 Instead, the client interacts with a common interface, and factory class decides which subclass object to instantiate and return based on the input or configuration.